Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 Starting our kids in daycare is hard for so many reasons.
 There’s the challenge of returning to work after maternity leave.
 There’s the emotional weight of leaving our littles in the care of someone else.
 And then, there’s the daycare germs.
 Oh, the daycare germs!
 They will hit us like a ton of dirty bricks, repeatedly, in the first year of daycare.

-Get the household ready – the recurrent cycle of sickness when kids start daycare is known as ‘daycare syndrome’, and it can be one of the hardest parts of the home-to-daycare transition.
+Get the household ready – the cycle of sickness when kids start daycare is known as ‘daycare syndrome.’
+It can be one of the hardest parts of the home-to-daycare transition.

 What is daycare syndrome?